mall0r/Twinverse/src/gui/styles/README.md

-# Linux-Coop GUI Styles System
+# Proton-Coop GUI Styles System

-A professional, modular CSS styling system for the Linux-Coop GUI application, built following SOLID principles for maintainable and scalable theming with automatic system theme detection.
+A professional, modular CSS styling system for the Proton-Coop GUI application, built following SOLID principles for maintainable and scalable theming with automatic system theme detection.

 ## Overview

-This styles system provides a centralized way to manage CSS styling across the Linux-Coop application, separating presentation concerns from business logic and enabling easy customization and theming.
+This styles system provides a centralized way to manage CSS styling across the Proton-Coop application, separating presentation concerns from business logic and enabling easy customization and theming.
 The system automatically detects your system's theme preference (light/dark) and applies appropriate styling without any user intervention.

 ## Architecture